Toric Sylvester forms: Introduction

 Our second application concerns the \textit{computation of sparse resultants}.
-A classical result in elimination theory is that the sparse resultant can be computed as the determinant of certain graded components of the Koszul complex built from the considered polynomial system; see \cite{gkz1994}.
-Generalizing a construction of Cattani, Dickenstein and Sturmfels in \cite[\S 2]{cattani1997residuesresultants} using the so-called toric Jacobian, we modify the usual Koszul complex by incorporating the Sylvester forms in its last differential and prove that the determinant of some suitable graded parts of this new complex is equal to the sparse resultant, up to a nonzero multiplicative constant in $k$; see Theorem \ref{resultantformula}.
-This result yields new compact formulas for computing the sparse resultant as a determinant of a complex.
+A classical result in elimination theory is that, under certain assumptions, the sparse resultant can be computed as the determinant of certain graded components of the Koszul complex built from the considered polynomial system (see \cite[Chapter 3 and Chapter 8]{gkz1994}).
+Generalizing a construction of Cattani, Dickenstein and Sturmfels in \cite[\S 2]{cattani1997residuesresultants} that uses the so-called toric Jacobian, we modify the usual Koszul complex by incorporating the Sylvester forms in its last differential and prove that the determinant of some suitable graded parts of this new complex is equal to the sparse resultant, up to a nonzero multiplicative constant in $\mathbf{k}$ (see Theorem \ref{resultantformula}).
+This result yields new formulas for computing the sparse resultant as a determinant of a complex.

-Our third application deals with the \emph{computation of toric residues}.
+As our third application, \cc{we explore the use of Sylvester forms} in \emph{\ccc{the} computation of toric residues}.
 The toric residue of the generic polynomial system \eqref{eq:Fiintro} was defined by Cox in \cite{coxtoricres}.
 It is a map that sends any polynomial in $(C/I)_\delta$ to the fraction field $K(A)$ of $A$.
 The computation of this residue map by means of determinants has been an active research topic with many contributions, including \cite{joanolouformesdinertie,dandreakhetanresidues,cattani1995residues}.
 In this paper, using toric Sylvester forms we construct matrices whose determinants are used to compute the residue of a product of two forms $PQ$, where $P \in C_{\nu}$, $Q \in C_{\delta - \nu}$ and $\nu \in \Cl(X_{\Sigma})$.
 This formula can be seen as an extension of a similar formula proved by Jouanolou in the case $X_\Sigma=\mathbb{P}^n$ \cite[Proposition 3.10.27]{joanolouformesdinertie}.
-It yields more compact matrices in comparison with the formula proved by D'Andrea and Khetan in \cite[Theorem 5.1]{dandreakhetanresidues} for computing the toric residue of a form of degree $\delta$.